Finite Free Cumulants: Multiplicative Convolutions, Genus Expansion and Infinitesimal Distributions: Preliminaries

 \begin{definition}[Fractional free convolution powers] Let $\mu$ be a compactly supported probability measure on the real line.
 For $t\geq 1$, the \emph{fractional convolution power} $\mu^{\boxplus t}$ is defined to be the unique measure with cumulants

 \end{definition}

 It follows from \cite{nica1996multiplication} that $\mu^{\boxplus t}$ is always well defined and that it is a compactly supported probability measure on $\R$.
-Also from \cite{nica1996multiplication} we know that the multiplicative convolution can be defined via cumulants and that the resulting measure is compactly supported on the real line, when one measure is positive and the other one is real.
+Also from \cite{nica1996multiplication} we know that the multiplicative convolution can be defined via cumulants and that the resulting measure is compactly supported on the real line, when one measure is supported on $[0, \infty)$ and the other one is supported on $\R$.

 \begin{definition}[Free multiplicative convolution] Let $\mu$ and $\nu$ be compactly supported measures on the real line and assume that the support of $\nu$ is contained in $[0, \infty)$.
 Then, $\mu\boxtimes \nu$ is the unique measure whose cumulants satisfy the following equation for every $n$\footnote{Given $\pi \in \nc(n)$, $Kr(\pi)$ denotes the Kreweras complement of $\pi$.
 We refer the reader to \cite[Definition 9.21]{nica2006lectures} for an intuitive geometric definition of the Kreweras complement and to Section \ref{sec:mapsandpermutations} of this manuscript for an algebraic definition in terms of permutations. }